ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 For example, daily review was part of a successful experiment in elementary school mathematics.
 Teachers in the experiment were taught to spend eight minutes every day on review.
 Teachers used this time to check the homework, go over problems where there were errors, and practice the concepts and skills that needed to become automatic.
 As a result, students in these classrooms had higher achievement scores than did students in other classrooms.

-Daily practice of vocabulary can lead to seeing each practiced word as a unit (seeing the whole word automatically rather than as individual letters that have to be sounded out and blended).
+Daily practice of vocabulary can lead to seeing each practiced word as a unit (i.e., seeing the whole word automatically rather than as individual letters that have to be sounded out and blended).
 When students see words as units, they have more space available in their working memory, and this space can now be used for comprehension.
-Mathematical problem solving is also improved when the basic skills (addition, multiplication, etcetera) are overlearned and become automatic, thus freeing working-memory capacity.
+Mathematical problem solving is also improved when the basic skills (addition, multiplication, etc.) are overlearned and become automatic, thus freeing working-memory capacity.

 In the classroom The most effective teachers in the studies of classroom instruction understood the importance of practice, and they began their lessons with a five- to eight-minute review of previously covered material.
 Some teachers reviewed vocabulary, formulae, events, or previously learned concepts.
 These teachers provided additional practice on facts and skills that were needed for recall to become automatic.

-Effective teacher activities also included reviewing the concepts and skills that were necessary to do the homework, having students correct each other's papers, and asking about points on which the students had difficulty or made errors.
+Effective teacher activities also included reviewing the concepts and skills that were necessary to do the homework, having students correct each others' papers, and asking about points on which the students had difficulty or made errors.
 These reviews ensured that the students had a firm grasp of the skills and concepts that would be needed for the day's lesson.

 Effective teachers also reviewed the knowledge and concepts that were relevant for that day's lesson.
 It is important for a teacher to help students recall the concepts and vocabulary that will be relevant for the day's lesson because our working memory is very limited.
 If we do not review previous learning, then we will have to make a special effort to recall old material while learning new material, and this makes it difficult for us to learn the new material.

 Daily review is particularly important for teaching material that will be used in subsequent learning.
-Examples include reading sight words (any word that is known by a reader automatically), grammar, math facts, math computation, math factoring, and chemical equations.
+Examples include reading sight words (i.e., any word that is known by a reader automatically), grammar, math facts, math computation, math factoring, and chemical equations.

 When planning for review, teachers might want to consider which words, math facts, procedures, and concepts need to